 Overall, we are seeking good quality libraries and components that are focused on adding value to current supported versions of Delphi and C++Builder (they may also support older versions or other Pascal dialects or C++ compilers alongside).
 Libraries with the best chance of acceptance should offer their “best experience and best support” for RAD Studio, focusing primarily on Delphi and/or C++Builder.
 If a submission requires a different product or toolset for its use or “best experience” it is less likely to be accepted.
 We are seeking a “trusted partnership” (even if not a formal one) as part of the submission process, and this requires mutual respect and trust.

 Libraries and components that specifically support the latest Delphi and C++Builder releases, new language features, latest VCL and FireMonkey features and multiple platforms are highly desirable but this is not a restriction in any way.
 Even an older Win32 specific VCL library can add significant value for Delphi and C++Builder developers.
-While having clean code based on a branch specific for our latest releases is preferred, if your library has IFDEFs dating back to the Turbo Pascal days (as an example), if it adds value to Delphi XE8, why not include it?
+While having clean code based on a branch specific for our latest releases is preferred, if your library has IFDEFs dating back to the Turbo Pascal days (as an example), if it adds value to Delphi, include it!-

 Another important factor is to submit libraries that add capabilities to the core Delphi and C++Builder platforms and capabilities, rather than replace core features of the platform (unless they do it with added value in capabilities, performance, or platform support).
 For example having an alternative solution for processing JSON, XML, strings, and math computation is always welcome, of course.
 Replacing key capabilities that are part of the core platforms definitions such as Client/Server FireDAC pack or the DataSnap/EMS Enterprise middleware, would be less likely to be accepted.
 The different SKUs are meant for different types of developers, and multi-tier capabilities with strong client/server RDBMS integration require an Enterprise edition license.
 We will bias acceptance toward GetIt libraries that respect the spirit of our licensing and editions, not just use the letter of the license and the technical boundaries.
 If you are unsure about your submission please check with us first.